 For a list of guests, performers, and attending professionals ordered by confirmation date, please click here.

-David Afsharirad is a writer and editor living in Austin, Texas.
-He is the editor of The Year's Best Military Science Fiction and Space Opera, from Baen Books, and is the fiction editor at the online lit magazine Pinball.
-His stories have appeared in various online publications.
+David Afsharirad is editor of The Year's Best Military Science Fiction and Space Opera and fiction editor at the online lit magazine Pinball.
+He is also an author, and his stories have appeared in various online publications.

 Tracy A. Akers

 Tracy A. Akers is the multi-award winning author of The Souls of Aredyrah fantasy series.
 In addition to being named "a talent to celebrate" by author William F. Nolan (Logan's Run), Akers was recognized by the governor for her contribution to YA literature during the 2008 Florida Heritage Awards.